 Tell me about your book, Rik.
 Managers The Day After Tomorrow.
 It's being translated into English.
 I did catch a sneak preview of its prologue it on your personal website.

 Yes.
-It will be out in English on the 18th of September.
+It will be out in English on the 18th of September (Update: The book is now available in English).

 I have to say.
 I was used to writing columns and blogs but writing a book is so different.